andreiilie1/RobustCheck/README.md

 models.
 It provides tooling to apply simple, yet effective and efficient black-box untargeted adversarial attacks against models that expose a batch predict function that outputs probability distributions.

-This tool is essential for researchers and practitioners who wish to assess the resilience of their models to adversarial perturbations or their robustness in a more general way.
+This tool is relevant to researchers and practitioners who wish to assess the resilience of their models to adversarial perturbations or their robustness in a more general way.

 The black-box, untargeted adversarial attacks used for robustness assessment are **EvoBA**, which is a peer-reviewed